Everybody living in the areas affected by the aptly named “polar vortex” say it with me:

 What you should focus on right now is eating nutrient-dense food, and the way to do that is to eat what’s in season right now.
 It’ll also save you some cash, since out of season food shipped from other countries altogether are outrageously expensive right now.

-As mentioned in the summer edition and winter edition of this series “what’s cheap and in season RIGHT NOW”, I use this produce availability guide for my local area of Ontario.
+As mentioned in the summer edition and fall edition of this series “what’s cheap and in season RIGHT NOW”, I use this produce availability guide for my local area of Ontario.
 You can find one for your local area on something called “the internet” by using “Google”.
 Just search “what’s in season in [insert your area]“.

 Chances are if you’ve got cold winter weather right now, this is what’s in season in your area, too: